jimbaker/socket-reboot/README.md

 meaningful concept in Java, so it seems most straightforward to simply return the socket object itself.
 (Note that file descriptors in the previous Jython implementation are objects, of type `org.python.core.io.SocketIO`.)
-The alternative is to maintain a weap bidrectional map of integers to sockets, which seems both pointless and a lot of work.
+The alternative is to maintain a weak bidrectional map of integers to sockets, which seems both pointless and a lot of work.